 There are now a few brands with swimming suits designed more for adventure than racing.
 A couple of these give a more natural experience and some have reduced the buoyancy that you get in a traditional swimming wetsuit, which could be great if prefer Breaststroke to the front crawl position most suits naturally put you into.
 It is possible that these suits may help with the backache that some swimmer experience from the buoyancy in the legs that regular swimming suits have.

 The most important aspect of choosing your wetsuit is that it is comfortable, fits correctly and suits your swimming ability.
-Which is the most important thing, you want your wetsuit to be a good, snug fit.
+The most important thing you want your wetsuit to be a good, snug fit.
 Try it on before you buy it and ensure there are no wrinkles of neoprene, no air pockets, you really don't want water to flush while your swimming and making you cold.
 It should fit you properly around the thighs, chest, shoulder, arms and neck.
-Are the arms and legs too long/short? (swimming wetsuits are often slightly shorter in the leg) Is the torso length correct?
+Check, are the arms and legs too long/short? (swimming wetsuits are often slightly shorter in the leg) Is the torso length correct?
 You don't want pools of water between your legs because it's too long or the neck pulling tight because the torso is too short.

-As I mentioned earlier I don't often wear a full-length wetsuit nowadays but I am a fan of a neoprene vest or swimsuit when I am feeling the chill. e a glove, others swear by having them made to measure by Snugg.
+As I mentioned earlier I don't often wear a full-length wetsuit nowadays but I am a fan of a neoprene vest, top or swimsuit when I am feeling the chill.
+Above all, make sure your new suit fits like a glove, lots of swimmers swear by having them made to measure.
 We are all different shapes, heights and sizes and there are plenty of different brands out there to try.

 Spending more money doesn't necessarily get you a warmer more durable suit.
 More often expensive suits will be lighter, designed for increasing your speed in the water making them less hard wearing.